ai4ce/NYU-VPR/README.md

 $ python mean.py
 ```

 Start training.
-This may take seceral hours.
+This may take several hours.
 Suggestion: use slurm to run the process.

 ```
 $ python train.py --image_path path_to_train_images/ --metadata_path trainNorm.txt